Surf Competition Pumps Millions into Oahu Economy

 Wilmott says the WSL is emphasizing the webcasts because that allows people to enjoy the event, without travelling to the North Shore and overwhelming the facilities there.

-Ehukai Beach, which faces the Banzai Pipeline, is a popular beach all year, but especially popular during the Pipe Masters.
+Ehukai Beach, which faces Banzai Pipeline, is a popular beach all year, but especially popular during the Pipe Masters.
 On a typical day during the 13-day holding period for the 2016 event, there were three and a half times as many people on the beach as during an average day, according to counts by City and County of Honolulu lifeguards.
 The count was a total of 55,540 people during those 13 days.
 And that’s probably a low estimate because the lifeguards can’t possibly see everyone stretched along the coast.
+Numbers for 2017 were not yet available at time of publication.

 A lot of those people are locals drawn to see the best surfers in the world.
 Many others are tourists.
 A Pan Pacific Tours guide, interviewed at Sunset Beach during a Triple Crown competition day in December, said his Chinese tour group wanted to stop there.
 “They have paid a lot of money to be here and they want to see things Hawaiian, things that are local.
 Surfing is that to them,” he said.

 The surge of visitors strains the natural resources that draw them: beautiful beaches and waves.
-“Events of any description have an impact both positive and negative, and it’s really about having a holistic approach to staging that event,” says Wilmott.
+“All events carry the potential for both positive and negative impacts so the approach has to be a holistic one” says Wilmott.

 The nonprofit Sustainable Coastlines Hawaii is hired to manage rubbish removal daily, and it sends compost to nearby Waihuena Farm for fertilizer, while recyclables are redeemed and the proceeds donated to various groups, such as the Hawaii Youth Surfing Development Organization.
-SCH does similar “waste diversion education” at other surfing competitions, concerts, conferences and other events around Oahu.
+SCH does similar “waste diversion education” at other surfing competitions, concerts, conferences and events around Oahu.

-SCH executive director Kahi Pacarro says, “Vans has supported our waste diversion education work that in turn helps fund the equivalent of 2 large scale cleanups annually.
+SCH executive director Kahi Pacarro says, “Vans has supported our waste diversion education work that in turn helps fund the equivalent of two large scale cleanups annually.
 This collaboration is integral to our ability to continue as a world leader in hosting large scale beach cleanups.”

 Another way WSL mitigates the Triple Crown’s impact is by hiring Honolulu-based Viking Power to operate biofuel generators to power the events.

-The Vans Triple Crown of Surf is an important driver of the North Shore economy and has an impact island wide.
-Though not necessarily loved by all residents, it creates jobs and opportunity for local businesses.
-In it’s 35th year, the global attention paid to this storied competition is valuable exposure for Hawaii’s offerings.
+Whatever the economic impact of the Triple Crown, its biggest value may run deeper, in social currency.
+Florence says the community impact is huge.

-Yet it’s possible the biggest value of it runs deeper, in social currency.
-According to Florence, the community impact is huge.
 “It gets kids motivated.
 It’s gotten kids like me from growing up across the street and going to school here to wanting to be in this event someday, giving me inspiration.
 It positively impacts our community through inspiration for all the kids.”